Cunningham has 4 TDs, Louisville tops Western Kentucky 35-21

 Western Kentucky: Short touchdowns set up from punt coverage helped the Hilltoppers avoid a shutout, and they managed another score late in the game.
 They had other opportunities that came up empty, as Jahcour Pearson was stripped after a 50-yard reception before they later turned it over on downs near the goal line.
 The defense struggled to contain Cunningham.

 Louisville: After looking rusty on an opening drive that began with a holding penalty and ended with Lupo’s fumbled snap to set up WKU’s first score, the Cardinals dialed in on both sides of the ball.
 Cunningham’s 63-yard strike to Braden Smith quickly awakened the offense, which continued to show its knack for rolling up big yardage.
-Most encouraging for Louisville was a defense that registered 10 tackles for loss and with three sacks.
+Most encouraging for Louisville was a defense that registered 10 tackles for loss for 40 yards and with three sacks for 22 yards.

 UP NEXT